Dre-OS/ZeroTierOne-Static-Batocera/README.md

 *in batocera `batocera-save-overlay` is needed to save modified system files, for more info, please see: [Batocera Wiki](https://wiki.batocera.org/modify_the_system_while_it_s_running)*

+*For x86_64 Versions of Batocera, please use zerotier-one-x86_64.tar.gz*

 Download latest release:
 ```sh
 curl -LJO https://github.com/Dre-OS/ZeroTierOne-Static-Batocera/releases/latest/download/zerotier-one-aarch64.tar.gz